 The creativity of the community shines through in everything from public art installations, to artisan cocktails, to locally crafted goods.
 Read on to find out how to experience Crested Butte’s unique sights, sounds and flavors like a local.

 Crested Butte offers an amazing array of options for exploring the local arts scene.
 Start by finding out what’s on tap at the Center for the Arts Crested Butte located in Town Park.
 This new, state-of-the-art venue serves as the premier cultural hub for the region, presenting an annual lineup of live concerts, dance performances, theater, visual and literary arts, speakers, culinary demonstrations and film screenings.
 You can even brush up on your own artistic skills during your visit to the center.
-Drop by the monthly Literary Arts & Lecture Series featuring renown local and international authors, Salon or sign up to paint a masterpiece at a Creativity and Cocktails class.
+Drop by the monthly Literary Arts & Lecture Series featuring renown local and international authors, Salon or sign up to paint a masterpiece at upcoming events.
 Don’t depart without checking out Town Park’s new sculpture garden, which features installations by local and nationally recognized artists.

 You’ll also find a vibrant gallery scene in Crested Butte.
 Make a day of gallery hopping around town and see the latest works in all styles and mediums.
 Must-stops include the Center’s Kinder Padon Gallery, RedLine Gallery, Oh Be Joyful Gallery, Paragon Art Gallery and The Design Collective.
 Or, take a little field trip on the free town bus to visit Alpenglow Gallery at The Lodge at Mountaineer Square, located slopeside and just steps from the ski lifts.
 Grab a delicious hot drink at Coffee Lab nearby, where all proceeds support the scientific research at the Rocky Mountain Biological Laboratory.